SCSI connector: SCSI-2

 With the arrival of SCSI-2, the situation was a bit less chaotic.
-For narrow SCSI, most manufacturers used the MD50, also sometimes referred to as a Micro DB50, High Density or HD50, Half-Pitch or HP50, or MiniHonda.
+For narrow SCSI, most manufacturers used the Amplimite .050 connector, also sometimes referred to as a High Density or HD50.
 This connector has two rows of 25 pins and a trapezoidal (D-shaped) shell, and is about 1 3/8” (36mm) wide.

-A few vendors did use the Micro Centronics 50, and IBM continued to use the HDCN60 on some RS-6000 systems.
+A few vendors did use the Micro Centronics 50, also known as Mini Delta Ribbon, and IBM continued to use the HDCN60 on some RS-6000 systems.

+The Amplimite and MDR connectors are similar in shape and size, but can be distinguished by the former using pin contacts and the latter using wipers.

-For Wide SCSI-2, the most common connector was the larger sibling of the MD50, known as the MD68, HD68, MiniD68, or HPDB68.
+For Wide SCSI-2, the most common connector was the larger 68-pin sibling of the HD50, known as the HD68, MiniD68, HPDB68, and sometimes as "SCSI-3".
 This is about 1 7/8” (47mm) wide.
 IBM used the HDCN68 on some RS-6000 systems, and it seems likely that a few other manufacturers used other alternatives.

 Post SCSI-2

 As time went on, some manufacturers desired connectors even smaller than the SCSI-2 connector.
-One such in somewhat common use was the VHDCI (Very High Density Cable Interconnect) connector, also known as an "AMP HPCN68M" (a manufacturer part number), and sometimes as "SCSI-5".
+One such in somewhat common use was the VHDCI (Very High Density Cable Interconnect) connector, also known as an "AMP HPCN68M", and sometimes as "SCSI-5".
 There are 68 pins on the connector in two rows; the pins are 0.8 mm apart.
 This connector is reputed to suffer fewer bent pins than the 68-pin SCSI-2 connector despite its minuscule pins.